Triglyceride

+A triglyceride is a type of fat (lipid) found in the blood.

 Example of an unsaturated fat triglyceride (C_{55}H_{98}O_{6}).
 Left part: glycerol; right part, from top to bottom: palmitic acid, oleic acid, alpha-linolenic acid.

 A triglyceride (from tri- and glyceride; also TG, triacylglycerol, TAG, or triacylglyceride) is an ester derived from glycerol and three fatty acids.

 Triglycerides are the main constituents of body fat in humans and other vertebrates as well as vegetable fat.

 They are also present in the blood to enable the bidirectional transference of adipose fat and blood glucose from the liver and are a major component of human skin oils.

 Many types of triglycerides exist.
 One specific classification focuses on saturated and unsaturated types.
 Saturated fats have no C=C groups; unsaturated fats feature one or more C=C groups.
 Unsaturated fats tend to have a lower melting point than saturated analogues; as a result, they are often liquid at room temperature.